mhassan2/splunk-n-box/README.md

 I used outcoldman image as basis of this work.
 But for some reason it was pulled out of docker registry website.
 You still can get it here:  https://github.com/outcoldman/docker-splunk

-Here is his instruction on downloading the image (remember to include the trailing dot):
+Here is his instructions for getting the image (remember to include the trailing dot):

 ```